LexMachinaInc/quadro/README.md

 ## Features

+### Infinite Scrolling

+The code is setup to fetch 30 issues (per column) at a time.
+Users can scroll down in each column, and the application will continue (if there are more) to fetch more issues.

+### Data Caching

+Via Apollo GraphQL, data fetched via the Github GraphQL API is cached as long as you remain on the page.
+On a page reload, the cache will be cleared and new network request will be made to fetch the data.

 #### Drag 'n Drop

 Users can drag and drop issue cards from one column to another to update the status label for that issue.